nodejs/node-v0.x-archive/doc/api/stream.markdown

 and `_write(chunk, encoding, callback)` methods as you would with a Readable or Writable stream class.

-Since JavaScript doesn't have multiple prototypal inheritance, this class prototypally inherits from Readable, and then parasitically from Writable.
+Since JavaScript doesn’t have multiple prototypal inheritance, this class prototypally inherits from Readable, and then parasitically from Writable.
 It is thus up to the user to implement both the lowlevel `_read(n)` method as well as the lowlevel `_write(chunk, encoding, cb)` method